WearView logo

 1) What kind of editing do you actually do?

-If you're doing general AI photo editing (background removal, generative fill, object removal, retouching, marketing-asset finishing), the six general-purpose tools on this list are the right starting point.
-Adobe Photoshop with Firefly is the most capable; Canva is the easiest to use without design training; Pixlr and Pixelcut are the cheapest paid options; Photoroom is the strongest mobile-first product editor; Luminar Neo is the photographer's pick.
+If you're doing general AI photo editing (background removal, generative fill, object removal, retouching, marketing-asset finishing), the seven general-purpose tools on this list are the right starting point.
+Adobe Photoshop with Firefly is the most capable; Canva is the easiest to use without design training; DeeVid AI is the generation-first pick when campaign variations start from prompts and product images; Pixlr and Pixelcut are the cheapest paid options; Fotor is the best all-in-one editor across web and mobile; Luminar Neo is the photographer's pick.

 If you're doing fashion product photography (on-model imagery, virtual try-on, ghost mannequin) the general tools struggle: their generative AI is trained for broad scenes, not garments.
 WearView is the specialist option for this use case.
 For a deeper look at fashion AI tools specifically, see our guide to the best AI fashion photography tools.